emanueleg/mmPDF/README.md

 mmPDF is based on PDF.js (Mozilla License) and jQuery (MIT License).
 The Sponge icon comes from flaticon.com (Flaticon License).

 The PDF Web Worker is embedded into the page using a ``script`` tag with ``type='javascript/worker'``, so the browser doesn't parse the JS.
-That code is then extracted as a string using ``textContent`` on the object and passed to ``Blob()`` to create the file, which is parsed by ``window.URL.createObjectURL()``.
+That code is then extracted as a string using ``textContent`` on the object and passed to ``Blob()`` to create the file, which is parsed by ``window.URL.createObjectURL()`` (this idea comes from [HTML5 Rocks](https://www.html5rocks.com/en/tutorials/workers/basics/#toc-inlineworkers)).
 The Favicon image is embedded into the page in base64-encoded form.
 The external CSS and JavaScript files are embedded as internal stylesheets and script tag.

 Source modules, patches and the build script are provided - feel free to improve and submit a PR.
 The ``make.sh`` file can be used to verify the reproducibility of the assembled output file published inside ``/build``.